facebook/between-meals/README.md

 ## Intro
 Ohai!

-Between Meals is the library for calculating what Chef objects where modified between two revisions in a version control system.
+Between Meals is the library for calculating what Chef objects were modified between two revisions in a version control system.
 It is also the library that backs Taste Tester and Grocery Delivery.